hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 size increase for 3 hours, but then suddely huge increase in size the last 4 hours.

+Before starting the next phase perform one last coil fold.

 ## Preshape

+Preshaping happens immediately after the bulk fermentation phase completes.
+You convert the shaggy mass of dough into something that you can shape into a nice loaf.

+Make sure you have a large surface area available on which you can use your dough scraper.
+Make sure you do not flour the surface.
+This is important.
+You want your dough to stick to the surface.

+Wet your hands one more time and with both hands remove the dough from the bulk fermentation container and place it on your surface.
+If you plan to bake one single loaf out of the dough, skip cutting the dough into smaller pieces.
+When splitting it is important that you split the dough very concise with speed.
+Ideally you require a maximum of 2 cuts to spread out the dough into 2 equal sizes.
+Be very gentle since you do not want to have negative effects on the crumb of the bread that you bake.
+To get the best open crumb, you do not want to cut the dough.
+But there is no way around it, so reduce the cuts to a minimum.

+The process is the same per piece of dough that you have in front of you.
+In case you split the dough you have n pieces in front of you.
+If you bake 1 loaf, then you will have 1 piece of dough.
+Just repeat the same process per loaf in front of you.

+The whole process is best shown with a video.
+TODO add video.
+At an angle use the dough scraper to push the dough forward over the surface.
+Use your other hand to rotate the dough slightly.
+Lift the dough up, bring it back in front of you.
+Repeat the same process until the dough surface looks very silky.
+The dough should be round and not spread out too fast.
+This only works because there was no flour on the surface.
+Because the dough sticks to the surface you can make it stick to itself.
+Be advised that it takes quite a while to master this technique.

+One thing that happened to me often was that my dough was way too sticky at this stage.
+When using the dough scraper chunks of dough just stuck.
+When debugging the issue I could pinpoint it to:

+1. My sourdough was too acidy
+2. I did not create enough strength while kneading the dough
+3. I did not bulk ferment my dough long enough
+4. I bulk fermented my dough for too long.

+Now to the reasons why you want to preshape:

+1. Giving the dough additional strength after the bulk fermentation
+2. Evening out the alveoli that formed during bulk fermentation to create a more even open crumb
+3. Cutting the dough into smaller pieces and repairing some of the damages done

+After your bulk fermentation the dough might be overly elastic.
+It might have spread out a little too much.
+This would mean that you require additional folds to shape the dough into a loaf that you can proof afterwards.
+We want to be as careful as possible with the loaf, doing gentle as few as possible actions at this stage.
+Preshaping causes your dough do stick together as you tuck it onto itself.
+This creates a lot of strength and tension in your loaf.

+Because of tucking the dough onto itself you create tension.
+This causes the alveoli in your bread to become smaller.
+Some of them fade, some of them can be split into smaller ones.
+You might have incredible big deposits of gas after bulk fermenting.
+By chance some of them have created a very big bubble.
+Some of those bubbles are so big that you can easily put 3 fingers through them.
+Preshaping evens out the crumb of your loaf.

+When you bake you want to have a proper testing setup.
+That's why it is good to have exactly the same dough, but for instance alternate scoring pattern.
+During preshape you split your loaf into smaller pieces.
+In larger bakeries this happens too.
+The bulk fermented dough is split into equal size chunks.

 ## Bench rest

+After you shaped your dough into a nice ball you want it to elongate a little bit again.
+It should not turn too flat, but a little flatter so that you have the right size to shape your loaf.
+Times again depend on the temperature in your kitchen, how much strength your created and so on.
+But I usually let my dough bench rest for around 15 minutes.
+During those 15 minutes your dough becomes more elastic and ferments further.

+While bench resting you do not cover your dough.
+This means if you bench rest too long, your dough might dry out.
+That's important to understand, if your dough dries out the surface will tear apart.

+Here still further research needs to be done on all the parameters.

 ## Shape